Blends & Remixes of Someone Else

 Blends & Remixes Of Someone Else is Ira Losco's first remix album.
 It was released in January 2005.
 Produced by Bridge Productions, Blends & Remixes Of Someone Else is a collection of tracks from her previous album Someone Else remixed by top local DJs.

-"Local famous DJs which contributed to this album are REN-D, Simon Pisani, DJ Ruby, Owen Jay, Miss Roberta, Toby, Hooligan and others".
+"Local famous DJs which contributed to this album are REN-D, Simon Pisani, DJ Ruby, Duo Blank, Owen Jay, Miss Roberta, Toby, Hooligan and others".